achiverram28/app-firebase/README.md

 # app-firebase
-This is for the firebase part of the app
+This is for the firebase code for the authentication , firebase cloud and firebase database for the PETORA APP